Skip to main content

 KitchenAid in Alameda kitchens.

 Alameda kitchens are a strange and pleasant mix.
 You get 1900s Victorians off Park Street where somebody dropped a KitchenAid KRMF706 French door into a cabinet opening that was framed for an icebox, and you get the newer builds out at Alameda Point with full KitchenAid suites straight from the developer.
-Both call us, and both get the same approach: KitchenAid is the upscale line of the Whirlpool group, so the compressor lineage, dishwasher pumps, and control board families all follow the Whirlpool playbook.
+Both call us, and both get the same approach: KitchenAid is the upscale line of the Whirlpool group, so the compressor lineage, icemaker modules, and control board families all follow the Whirlpool playbook.
 I diagnose them that way, and it keeps the guesswork out.

 The island also has a lot of rental units and backyard ADUs behind the older homes, which means compact and counter-depth KitchenAid refrigerators squeezed into tight alcoves.
 Poor airflow around those alcoves is the number one thing I find killing condensers here.
 We check clearance and coil condition on every fridge visit, not just the part that failed.